sam-rice/reading-room-api/README.md

   <img src="https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white" />
 </p>

 Reading Room is a REST API for a book cataloging application built with Java/Spring Boot, Docker, and PostgreSQL.
 Users have access to a variety of CRUD operations for interacting with `Shelf` entities (to which `Book` entities are associated) and adding/removing books from each shelf.
-The API leverages the [Open Library API](https://openlibrary.org/developers/api) to aggregate individual book data, only requiring the client to provide a valid 13 or 10-digit ISBN.
+The API leverages the [Open Library API](https://openlibrary.org/developers/api) to aggregate data for individual books, allowing the client to add a new book by simply passing a valid 13 or 10-digit ISBN.

 The API is deployed via Heroku and configured with unrestricted access for demoing purposes.
 See API Reference below for demoing the API with Postman.
 Instructions for registering/authenticating users via JSON Web Token, creating/updating/deleting shelves and books, and querying data are also outlined below, in addition to project setup instructions for running the application locally.